luau-lang/rfcs/docs/index-type-operator.md

 type exampleTy3 = index<typeof(exampleClass3), "Foo"> -- exampleTy3 = string
 ```

+One edge case to consider when using/designing this type operator is that `__index` only supports 100 nested `__index` metamethods until it gives up.
+In the case that a property is not found within the 100 recursive calls, this type operator will fail to reduce.

 Implementation is straight forward: the type of the indexee will be determined (table, class, etc) -> search through the properties of the indexee and reduce to the corresponding type of the indexer if it exists; otherwise, reduce to an error.

 ## Drawbacks